 \section{Conclusions and Future Work}

-We have introduced a new open-source software to simulate human navigation behaviors, \textit{HuNavSim}.
+We have introduced a new open-source software library used to simulate human navigation behaviors, \textit{HuNavSim}.
 The tool, programmed under the new ROS 2 framework, can be employed to control the human agents of different general robotics simulators.
-A wrapper for the use of the tool with the well-known Gazebo Simulator is also introduced.
+A wrapper for the use of the tool with the well-known Gazebo simulator is also introduced.

-Moreover, it presents other novelties like a set of realistic individual human navigation behaviors directed by behavior trees.
-These behaviors are easily configurable and expandable through the behavior trees.
-The tool also includes a complete, flexible and extensible compilation of evaluation metrics for robot human-aware navigation taken from the literature.
+Moreover, it presents other novelties, such as a set of individualized human navigation behaviors directed by behavior trees.
+These behaviors are easily configurable and expandable due to the use of behavior trees.
+The tool also includes an extensive, flexible and extensible compilation of evaluation metrics for robot human-aware navigation taken from the literature.

 The provided comparison of three different planners demonstrates that the tool is useful for the development of navigation algorithm and for the evaluation of them.
-The addition of different reactions to the presence of the robot also present a novelty that helps to simulate more realistic navigation situations in spaces shared with humans.
+The addition of different reactions to the presence of the robot also presents a novelty that helps to simulate more realistic navigation situations in spaces shared with humans.

-Future work includes the completion of the whole set of metrics commented.
+Future work includes the extension of the set of metrics.
 The metrics from the \textit{Crowdbot} \cite{crowdbot_ICRA21} and others indicated in the work of Gao \emph{et al}. \cite{gao_frontiers22}, will be studied and included.
-The development of wrappers for other simulators like Webots or Isaac Sim is being considered currently.
+The improvement of the body animations accompanying the agents movements in the Gazebo wrapper is being considered just as the development of wrappers for other simulators like Webots or Isaac Sim.
 Moreover, the augmentation of the set of individual navigation behaviors will be studied, as well as adding other human-navigation models besides the Social Force Model.
-Finally, on a technical level, we will work on updating the software to use the ROS2 Humble distribution (under development currently) and the latest version of the Behavior Tree library (v4).
+Finally, on a technical level, we will work to update the software to use the ROS 2 Humble distribution (under development currently) and the latest version of the Behavior Tree library (v4).